Why Do I See My Spouse As The Enemy?

 Between differences of opinion on just about every topic to frustrating little habits that irritate like a pebble in a shoe, day-to-day marriage life is generally not filled with sunshine and roses.

-How We Cope
+How We Turn it Around

-It’s very tempting to vent about all this with a friend or a sister.
-Because you know she goes through the same frustrations.
+It’s very tempting to vent about all this with a friend or a sister because you know she goes through the same frustrations.
 It’s easy to blame it all on “men” and gripe through every little thing.

 I get it.
 I’ve done it too.
 And sometimes it feels really good.

-Remember, He’s Not the Enemy
+Remember, Your Spouse is Not the Enemy

 Psalm 37:8 tells us to turn from our anger.
 That means we give the anger to God instead of sharing it with our friend.